 - Roasting.
 Of course, potatoes and other root vegetables are the obvious option.
 Cut them into wedges or disks, season with your favourite spices, and you’re good to go.

 - Blending into a soup – or even a sauce for pasta and noodles.

 - Roughly chopping using a food processor.
 I don’t know why, but automatically makes vegetables taste better.

 - Spiralizing.
 Once again, this can take any salad to the next level.

 Smoothies, juices and ‘nicecream’ are a great way to enjoy fruits and vegetables, also making them easier to digest.
 If you’re not a fan of the taste of raw kale or spinach, you can mask them using ingredients such as banana, mango, superfoods powders, and more.
-I’m always bulking my green smoothies up using protein powder (the Revolution Foods Toffee Fudge Vegan Protein has to be my all-time favourite) and/or healthy fats such as avocado and nut butter to make them more filling.
+I’m always bulking my green smoothies up using protein powder and/or healthy fats such as avocado and nut butter to make them more filling.

 Plus, if green puts you off and chocolate for breakfast is what you’re after, there’s always banana icecream!
 The basic ingredient is frozen bananas.
 After that, it’s your turn to get creative with the flavours.
 Think berries, more superfoods, nut butters, etc. I feature one of my recipes in my recent what I eat in a day YouTube video, which you can check out below.